dariusvalevicius/dariusvalevicius.github.io/README.md

-# There's not much here for the moment
+# Welcome!

-I may add blog posts or projects in the future.
-For now, you can view my art via the Instagram link in the bottom-left, follow me on Twitter, or view my CV.
+... to my humble personal site.
+I may add some blog posts in the future, but for now, I am trying to document all my work and personal projects in one place.

 To contact me, send me an email at [darius.valevicius@gmail.com](darius.valevicius@gmail.com).

-"Liutas" is not my real name, but it's a Lithuanian word that sounds nice as a pseudonym.
+"Liutas" is not my real surname, but it's a Lithuanian word that sounds nice as a pseudonym.

 # About me